foss-non-comercial-dating/ideas/README.md

 #### Evil instances:
 Ideas how to deal with evil instaced eg. if somone starts an instance with moified code and an infinite amount of fake accounts:
-  - Ring of trust between instances?
+  - Ring of trust between instances
-  - Blockchain with user registrations?
-Proof of stake validation?

 #### Content Moderation
-- A different blockchain for flagging users?
+- Will also be solved with the ring of trust approach

 # Participating